-- Displays a welcoming attitude by extending open arms to individuals of all abilities - Chooses words that promote dignity and respect for individuals of differing abilities - Removes physical barriers by using "universal design" to make buildings more accessible for everyone - Makes worship services and religious education accessible to all - Keeps welcoming and belonging "alive" by forming a TEAM Belong Ministry of committed individuals, including worshippers with disabilities to carry out this work.
+- Display a welcoming attitude by extending open arms to individuals of all abilities - Chooses words that promote dignity and respect for individuals of differing abilities - Remove physical barriers by using "universal design" to make buildings more accessible for everyone - Make worship services and education accessible to all - Keep welcoming and belonging "alive" by forming a TEAM Belong Ministry of committed individuals, including individuals with disabilities to carry out this work.

 Some of the activities of the TEAM Belong Ministry are: (Outline your plans for the ministry.
-This may include surveying the needs of the parish, providing specific accommodations so that parishioners of all abilities can serve in liturgical ministries, nominating the parish for a TEAM Belong Award, celebrating TEAM Belong Month etc.)
+This may include surveying the needs of the parish and school, providing specific accommodations so that individuals of all abilities can participate, nominating the parish or school for a TEAM Belong Award, celebrating TEAM Belong Month etc.)